Introduction

-In today's digital age, effective database management is crucial for businesses to thrive.
-Two of the most prominent database management systems, PostgreSQL (Postgres) and Oracle Database, have gained widespread recognition for their robustness, performance, and scalability.
+In today’s digital age, effective database management is crucial for businesses to thrive.
+Two of the most prominent database management systems, PostgreSQL (Postgres) and Oracle DB, have gained widespread recognition for their robustness, performance, and scalability.
 Both Postgres and Oracle offer a plethora of features and functionalities, making them the preferred choices for enterprises and organizations across the globe.
-In this comprehensive comparison, we'll delve into the strengths and weaknesses of each system, helping you make an informed decision on which database solution best suits your specific needs.
+In this comprehensive comparison, we’ll delve into the strengths and weaknesses of each system, helping you make an informed decision on which database solution best suits your specific needs by examining the differences between PostgreSQL and Oracle, including their query language.
+PostgreSQL uses a variant of the SQL standard called Postgres query language, while Oracle uses traditional SQL

 Overview of Postgres